-Derrick Cain was sentenced to a 10 year mandatory prison term for selling cocaine.
-When his wife went back to school to become a pediatric nurse, Derrick’s salary along wasn’t enough to keep them afloat, so he worked during the day and sold cocaine at night.
+Derrick Cain was sentenced to a 10-year mandatory prison term for selling cocaine.
+When his wife went back to school to become a pediatric nurse, Derrick’s salary alone wasn’t enough to keep them afloat, so he worked during the day and sold cocaine at night.
 This landed him in prison after the friend who introduced him to selling cocaine became a confidential informant.

 Derrick was raised in Philadelphia by two loving parents who worked hard to support their four children.
 After graduating from high school, Derrick married his long-time girlfriend.
 He soon became the proud father of a daughter and a son.
 Following his parents’ example, Derrick dedicated himself to providing for his family.
 In 1997, he was hired by the pipefitting company Anvil International, where he worked until his arrest.
 Derrick received stellar work reviews and his company supervisor praised him as “a valuable asset who can be depended upon to do an excellent job.”
 Before 1997, Derrick held steady employment at other corporations.